What is the deadline to apply to Spotlight?

 How do I apply?

 In order to apply to Spotlight, you must complete an online application and submit a video audition.
 There are no fees to apply to Spotlight.
 The process is easy and can be done online.

 Do I have to submit my audition video as soon as I apply?

 No, you are able to start an application and complete it at a later date.
 The information you have entered will be saved and your application will be available to you until you complete the submission process.
 Please submit a video that has been recorded sometime between January-October 2018.
-Just make sure your application is complete and submitted by October 2018 (Date TBD).
+Just make sure your application is complete and submitted by October 15, 2018.